Problem: Queries are not offloaded.

 Problem: You cannot alter the table definition to exclude a column, define a string column encoding, or define data placement keys.

-Solution: Column attributes must be defined before or at the same that you define a secondary engine for a table.
-Defining a column attribute is not possible after a table is defined with a secondary engine, as DDL operations are not permitted on tables defined with a secondary engine.
-If you need to perform a DDL operation on a table that is defined with a secondary engine, remove the
+Solution: Before release 8.0.31, DDL operations are not permitted on tables defined with a secondary engine.
+In those releases, column attributes must be defined before or at the same that you define a secondary engine for a table.
+If you need to perform a DDL operation on a table that is defined with a secondary engine in those releases, remove the

 Problem: You have encountered an out-of-memory error when executing a query.